cangermueller/deepcpg/README.md

     --out_dir ./model
 ```

-This command uses chromosome 1-3 for training and 10-13 for validation and early stopping. `dna_model`, `cpg_model`, and `joint_model` specify the architecture of the CpG, DNA, and joint model, respectively.
-Training will stop after at most 30 epochs and model files be stored in `./model`.
+This command uses chromosomes 1-3 for training and 10-13 for validation. `dna_model`, `cpg_model`, and `joint_model` specify the architecture of the CpG, DNA, and joint model, respectively.
+Training will stop after at most 30 epochs and model files will be stored in `./model`.

 4. Use `dcpg_eval.py` to predict missing methylation states and evaluate prediction performances: